sunheyi6/apisix/docs/en/latest/plugins/http-dubbo.md

   - Plugin
   - Http Dubbo
   - http-dubbo
-description: 本文介绍了关于 Apache APISIX `http-dubbo` 插件的基本信息及使用方法。
+description: This article provides an overview and usage instructions for the Apache APISIX http-dubbo plugin.
 ---

 <!--